Liveness, Readiness, and Startup Probes

 Readiness probe

-Readiness probes determine when a container is ready to start accepting traffic.
-This is useful when waiting for an application to perform time-consuming initial tasks, such as establishing network connections, loading files, and warming caches.
+Readiness probes determine when a container is ready to accept traffic.
+This is useful when waiting for an application to perform time-consuming initial tasks that depend on its backing services; for example: establishing network connections, loading files, and warming caches.
+Readiness probes can also be useful later in the container’s lifecycle, for example, when recovering from temporary faults or overloads.

 If the readiness probe returns a failed state, Kubernetes removes the pod from all matching service endpoints.

-Readiness probes runs on the container during its whole lifecycle.
+Readiness probes run on the container during its whole lifecycle.